-If you use an intrauterine device (IUD) for birth control, it may be time to have it removed for one reason or another.
+If you use an intrauterine device (IUD) for birth control, someday you may need to have it removed for one reason or another.
 For most women, removing an IUD is as straightforward as the insertion process.
-Keep reading to learn more about this process.
+Keep reading to learn more about the types of IUDs and the removal process.

 The copper IUD is known as ParaGard in the United States.
 This T-shaped device contains a stem wrapped with copper wire and two copper sleeves.
 These parts release copper into the uterus for up to 10 years.
 This prevents sperm from reaching the egg.